 You go to Store → Configuration → Catalog Price and see that only 2 options as Global and Website are supported.
 Thus, this is the reason why prices of a product cannot be changed in multiple stores and multiple store views.

-To overcome this drawback, we make a Multiple Store View Pricing for Magento 2 extension helping to set Catalog Price Scope as Store View so that you can set up different prices or special prices of products per Magento 2 store view conveniently.
+To overcome this drawback, we make a Multiple Store View Pricing for Magento 2 extension helping to set Catalog Price Scope as Store View so that you can set up different prices of products per Magento 2 store view conveniently.

 Therefore, when customers switch store views in the frontend, they can see particular prices of each product.
 This is useful for store owners to launch suitable pricing strategies for each country or region and also optimize some extra costs such as shipping or storage effectively.